RENCI-NRIG/impact-docker-images/safe-server/1.0.1/README.md

 The structure of example-impact is as follows:
 - example-impact/principals contains the keys for 4 principals (WP, DP/DSO, NS and Presidio), already pregenerated using [safe-keygen.sh](../scripts/safe_keygen.sh) script.
 There is a single key per directory.
 SAFE likes operating on directories containing multiple principals' keys, however in this case only one key per directory is needed.
 - example-impact/scripts contains the curl scripts for each of the principals
-- example-impact/start-dockers.sh starts all needed docker containers - the Riak and the 4 SAFE containers on on a separate port: WP - 7777, DP/DSO - 7778, NS - 7779 and Presidio - 7780.
-It also preemptively removes and recreates blank directory structure for Riak to store its data.
+- example-impact/start-dockers.sh starts all needed docker containers - the Riak and the 4 SAFE containers on on a separate port: WP (or WP/DSO combined) - 7777, DP/DSO - 7778, NS - 7779 and Presidio - 7780.
+It also preemptively removes and recreates blank directory structure for Riak to store its data and SAFE imports.
 - example-impact/stop-dockers.sh stops and cleans up all the dockers

 ## Principal keys